 Cons.

-How do I Prevent Vignetting?
+How to Prevent Vignetting?

 Vignetting refers to dark corners in a photograph.
 Photos naturally have a feint and gradual vignette, but using a circular filter can give you hard black corners.
 The Polarised photographs above have vignettes, but I merely cropped the image to remove them.
-But Vignetting can be eliminated completely.
-The ultimate solution for Vignetting is to use a Circular Filter that is a size too big for your lens and then use a step-up-ring.
-Filters are more expensive in the larger sizes, but you could use the same filter for all your lenses with a set of step-up-rings.
-If you have a huge lens – like the Nikor 14-24mm, then you need really big filters and adapters.
+But vignetting can be eliminated completely.
+The ultimate solution for vignetting is to use a circular filter that is a size too big for your lens and then use a step-up ring.
+Filters are more expensive in the larger sizes, but you could use the same filter for all your lenses with a set of step-up rings.
+If you have a huge lens, like the Nikor 14-24mm, then you need really big filters and adapters.

 Vignetting is worse if you stack filters, so avoid stacking filters.
 I you are using a wide-angle zoom lens, the vignette might appear at your widest angles, so try to compose with narrower focal lengths.
 (A circular Polariser shouldn’t be used with anything wider than 24mm because there will be uneven polarisation across the scene.)